heldanna/knightsfitness/README.md

 # Knights Fitness Tracker
 Created for CIS 4004.

-Our project is hosted on the web using the service InfinityFree, so the only step that is necessary to access it is clicking on the link in the right sidebar, or going to [cisfitnessapp.ct.ws](cisfitnessapp.ct.ws).
+Our project is hosted on the web using the service InfinityFree, so the only step that is necessary to access it is clicking on the link in the right sidebar, which directs you to [cisfitnessapp.ct.ws](cisfitnessapp.ct.ws).

 ChatGPT was used for technical guidance on the development of our project.
 We used the following prompts: